wp-plugins/duracelltomi-google-tag-manager/readme.txt

 1. Go to Settings / Google Tag Manager and enter your Google Tag Manager container ID and setup additional options

 == Frequently Asked Questions ==

+= Why isn't there an option do blacklist tag/macro classes =

+Although Google recommends to blacklist tags and macros using classes, I found it complicated for people to understand what tags and macros are being blacklisted/whitelisted automatically using classses.
+Therefore I decided to include individual tags and macros on the blacklist tabs.

+Please remember that tags are useless without macros so only blacklist macros if you are certain that you do not use them with any macro in your container.

 = How can I track add-to-cart events in WooCommerce =